stonedseeker/pps-test1-Viraj200319/README.md

 		<br> output:
 		<br> sum of 1+2 is 3

 <br> 5.
-Write a program to Compare 3 numbers using 4 functions
+Write a program to Compare 3 numbers using 4 functions.
 	<br> a.
 Pass by value	     //int cmp(int a, int b, int c) -> int input ()
 	<br> b.
 Pass by reference //void cmp(int a, int b, int c, int *large); -> void input (int *a, int *b)
 <br> 6.
-Write a program to find Sum of n numbers
+Write a program to find Sum of n numbers.
 	<br> a.
 Sum of n numbers
 	<br> int input_n();
 	<br> int sum_n(int n);